psyked/portfolio-2018/src/posts/the-real-computer-monster/index.md

 I got sent this earlier and found it amusing, so what the heck - enjoy!

-Or view it on YouTube: <a href="http://uk.youtube.com/watch?v=gdAKgJDahzw">http://uk.youtube.com/watch?v=gdAKgJDahzw</a>
+Or view it on YouTube: [http://uk.youtube.com/watch?v=gdAKgJDahzw](http://uk.youtube.com/watch?v=gdAKgJDahzw)